arjunmahishi/flow.nvim/README.md

 # run-code

-A simple plugin to run code from within nvim without ever leaving the editor
+A simple plugin to quickly run a snippet of code without ever leaving the nvim.
+This is especially useful when you are writing/debugging a script.

-## WIP

-This is still a work in progress.
-There are still a couple of bugs that make it slightly unusable.
-So, PRs are welcome and appreciated.
-As of now, this plugin can do the following things

-- Run code that is visually selected (`:RunCodeSelected`)
-- Run the entire file (`:RunCodeFile`)
-- Run a code snippet present in markdown (hover over the snippet you want to run and `:RunCodeBlock`)

 ## Installation